How to Hire a Good SEO Company in Ireland – Google Recommendations

 Near the very end of the video, Maile actually mentions something that is of paramount importance for companies and individuals who are planning on interviewing some SEOs and hiring someone.

-Namely, she mentions that in her talks with people who work in SEO, she discovered that the most common problem is the client or decision makers not making the time or resources available to implement recommendations.
+Namely, she mentions that in her talks with people who work in SEO, she discovered that the most common problem is the client or decision makers not making the time or resources available to implement recommendations from their SEO professional.

-As a result, no SEO practice can really work and it ends up feeling as if the SEO people failed to do their jobs.
+As a result, no SEO practices can really work and it ends up feeling as if the SEO consultant failed to do their job.
+Many businesses abandon promising SEO campaigns because they weren’t prepared for the time consuming process that search engine optimization can be.

-Therefore, before you even start interviewing or hiring, you need to make sure that your entire organisation, top to bottom, is ready to listen, learn and help your future SEO partners.
+Therefore, before you even start interviewing or hiring an SEO, you need to make sure that your entire organisation, top to bottom, is ready to listen, learn and help your future SEO partner achieve your SEO goals.

 Google’s Hiring Recommendations

 One of the main points Maile makes is that every recommendation that comes from the SEO experts you are interviewing or hiring has to be corroborated by one or more of Google’s staff.
-This can be a confirmation from a video, a blog post or even a forum post from one of Google’s employees.
+This can be a confirmation from a video, a blog post or even a forum post from one of Google’s employees about search engine guidelines.

-She mentions this as the first line of defence against SEO practices that will have no effect on your website’s rankings or that might even hurt your company in the future.
+She mentions this as the first line of defence against SEO practices that will have no effect on your website’s rankings or that might even hurt your website’s reputation and your company in the future.

 It should be pointed out, however, that sometimes there will be tactics that can be used and that will work which might not exactly be confirmed by Google.
 It’s like the stock market – everyone says that only above-board tactics work, but it soon becomes obvious that people are doing all kinds of stuff and are getting away with it.